nmantani/FileInsight-plugins/README.md

 # FileInsight-plugins: a decoding toolbox of McAfee FileInsight hex editor for malware analysis

 FileInsight-plugins is a collection of plugins for McAfee FileInsight hex editor.
-It adds many capabilities such as decryption, decompression, searching XOR-ed text strings, scanning with a YARA rule, and more!
+It adds many capabilities such as decryption, decompression, searching XOR-ed text strings, scanning with a YARA rule, code emulation, disassembly, and more!
 It is useful for various kind of decoding tasks in malware analysis (e.g. extracing malware executables and decoy documents from malicious document files).

 ## Screenshots